-Lower Merion School District Investigating COVID-19 Outbreak In 2nd Grade Class At Penn Valley Elementary School
+Lower Merion School District Investigating If Faulty Ventilation Is To Blame For COVID-19 Outbreak At Penn Valley Elementary School

 To that end, LMSD’s Operations Department completed a full assessment of the Heating, Ventilation and Cooling (HVAC) system for the impacted room.
 The inspection revealed that a manual damper within the ductwork above the ceiling was too far closed, allowing only (approximately) 30% of the maximum amount of fresh air it should have into this specific room.
 The damper can only be seen by physically going into the duct.
 The automated system that controls the HVAC equipment did not trigger any alerts indicating repairs were needed.
 As you can imagine, the HVAC systems across our buildings have thousands of parts.
 Even with the best monitoring and maintenance, at times, parts do break.

 LMSD cannot say definitively whether the diminished fresh airflow contributed to the outbreak; however, it could be a factor.
 MCOPH has also noted the possibility of a variant strain of COVID-19 being a factor, citing both the rapid spread within the class and the fact that two vaccinated family members of impacted students have also tested positive.
 Since the discovery of the malfunctioning manual damper, in addition to the deep-cleaning that has been performed in that classroom, Operations staff ran an HVAC system sensor check and will be conducting assurance tests of air quality at all buildings over the weekend and in coming weeks.
 Even before the pandemic, the ventilation systems throughout LMSD’s buildings met or exceeded standards.
-Due to COVID-19, the District increased ventilation and filtration levels in the HVAC systems, installed MERV 13 filters throughout the schools and installed bipolar ionization in large group spaces, such as cafeterias.MORE NEWS: 'I Want To Know Where She Is': Dulce Maria Alavez's Father Releases New Video As Search Continues For Girl On Her 7th Birthday
+Due to COVID-19, the District increased ventilation and filtration levels in the HVAC systems, installed MERV 13 filters throughout the schools and installed bipolar ionization in large group spaces, such as cafeterias.MORE NEWS: Stimulus Check Update: Will There Be A Fourth Relief Payment?

 LMSD continues to work with and update MCOPH regarding this outbreak and all reported cases of COVID-19 within the District.
 We urge you to continue to follow protocols such as masking, distancing and hand-washing, and to use the daily screening toolPDF download before deciding whether a child should come to school.
 Please report any cases of or exposure to COVID-19 to the LMSD COVID Healthline by calling 610-645-1973 or by emailing healthservices@lmsd.org.”